doitsujin/dxvk/README.md

 ### Building DLLs

+#### The simple way
-Inside the dxvk directory, run:
+Inside the DXVK directory, run:
 ```
-bash package-release.sh filename /your/compiling/directory --no-package
+./package-release.sh master /your/target/directory --no-package
 ```

-This will create a folder `dxvk-filename` in `/your/compiling/directory`.
+This will create a folder `dxvk-master` in `/your/master/directory`.

-To do compiling line by line, run
+#### Compiling manually
 ```
 # 64-bit build.
 For 32-bit builds, replace
 # build-win64.txt with build-win32.txt